FICTION

 Lovey

-By Christi Nogle in Issue Two, January 2022
+by Christi Nogle in Issue Two, January 2022

 Harmony wouldn't have trusted herself to maneuver her Lectra-Van up to the camp toilet without autopilot, but it was as though the van saw the toilet and, realizing that the driver was stopping for the night, wiggled in on its own.
 The hatch dropped and unsealed the sphincter gasket, and just like that, they were connected to the camp’s plumbing.